opsis-org/wifi-manager/README.md

 ### Scans available networks
 It will scan for available networks nearby and present them in a dropdown for you to choose from.
 In case your SSID is not on the list (out of range, hidden SSID, etc) you can choose to specify a custom SSID by choosing `Other network` in the dropdown.

+### Automatic reconnect
+In case the ESP32 is disconnected from the wifi it will automatically try to reconnect.

+### Support for gzip response
+If the request has a `Accept-Encoding` header set with support for gzip, it will send a compressed version of the wifi manager.
+The UI is 7.5kb in it original state.
+When minimized it is reduced to 4.4kb and when compressed it comes down to only 1.8kb.

 ### Custom UI
 You can override the default UI by putting your own code in `/wifi-manager` on the SPIFFS.
 It will look for an index.html and serve that if it exists.
 Refer to `/interface/src/index.html` to see how you could build your own UI.

-### Automatic reconnect
-In case the ESP32 is disconnected from the wifi it will automatically try to reconnect.
+_Note:_ Custom UIs does not have support for gzipped responses, but remember to at least minify your html, stylesheets and javascript.
+It will definitely help.

 ## Improvements